Justin-Tan/high-fidelity-generative-compression/README.md

 ```
 python3 train.py --model_type compression_gan --regime low --n_steps 1e6 --warmstart --ckpt path/to/base/checkpoint
 ```
 * Training after the warmstart for 2e5 steps using a batch size of 16 was sufficient to get reasonable results at sub-0.2 `bpp` on average.
+* If you get out-of-memory errors, try:
+    * Reducing the number of residual blocks in the generator (default 7, the original paper used 9).
+    * Decreasing the batch size (default 16).
-If you get out-of-memory errors try reducing the number of residual blocks in the generator (default 7, the original paper used 9), decreasing the batch size, or training on smaller crops (default `256 x 256`).
-Logs for each experiment are automatically created and periodically saved under `experiments/` with the appropriate name/timestamp.
-A subset of metrics can be visualized via `tensorboard`.
+    * Training on smaller crops (default `256 x 256`).
+* Logs for each experiment are automatically created and periodically saved under `experiments/` with the appropriate name/timestamp.
+A subset of metrics can be visualized via `tensorboard`:

 ```
 tensorboard --logdir experiments/my_experiment/tensorboard
 ```

 ### Compression
 * To obtain a _theoretical_ measure of the bitrate under some trained model, run `compress.py`.
-This will report the bits-per-pixel attainable by the compressed representation (`bpp`) and other fun metrics and perform a forward pass through the model to obtain the reconstructed image.
+This will report the bits-per-pixel attainable by the compressed representation (`bpp`), some other fun metrics, and perform a forward pass through the model to obtain the reconstructed image.
 This model will work with images of arbitrary sizes and resolution.
 ```
 python3 compress.py --img path/to/image/dir --ckpt path/to/trained/model
 ```